Available at pharmacies nationwide — help eligible patients access a copay offer

 bZ-scores show the SD above or below the mean weight or height normalized for the natural growth of children and adolescents by comparison to age- and sex-matched population standards.

-The first and only SDX prodrug
+The first and only SDX prodrug designed for continuous conversion to d-MPH

 References: 1.
 AZSTARYS.
 Prescribing information.
-Corium LLC; 2021.
+Corium LLC; 2023.
 2. Data on file.
 Corium LLC.

 INDICATION